nasa/Common-Metadata-Repository/README.md

 # cmr-site-templates

+DEPRECATED: this is now hosted inside CMR-proper as a subproject.

 This is the collection of base Selmer templates used by CMR applications and services for its documentation HTML pages and other HTML resources published for browser consumption as part of the service deployment.